- Terms & Conditions

 Summer term – 1st April – 31st August

 Autumn term – 1st September – 31st December Please note that The Red House closes for 3 days during December

-The Red House is open for a total of 48 weeks and 2 days of each year.
+The Red House is open for a total of 51 weeks of each year.

 Payment of fees